[Investigation] Revealed: loopholes letting EU firms 'break' arms embargoes

 How is that possible?

-To answer that question we analysed the laws and regulations for post-sale arms services in Europe's five largest arms exporters - the UK, France, Italy, Spain, Belgium and the Netherlands.
+To answer that question we analysed the laws and regulations for post-sale arms services in Europe's five largest arms exporters - Germany, France, Italy, Spain and Belgium.

 This investigation is the first comprehensive account of the multi-layered legal framework that governs post-sale services in the arms industry.